 As of June 1st, if you fly a drone in Canada that weights more than 250 grams, you will need to register it.
 If you want to register your drone in Canada, you may do so through the Transport Canada Drone Management Portal.
 Don’t worry, it is a fairly simple process and only costs $5 per drone to register.
 Once registered, you must label your drone with the registration number.
 Simple as that!

 The new system aims at drastically reducing the number of Special Flight Operations Certificates required for “standard” types of operations.
-They have outlined 9 situations were you will still need to apply for a SFOC, but fortunately, the application form has been revamped and the process streamlined so it is less of an administrative burden!
+They have outlined 9 situations where you will still need to apply for an SFOC, but fortunately, the application form has been revamped and the process streamlined so it is less of an administrative burden!
 Here is when you will require an SFOC:

 As you can see, this is not something that can be communicated easily through a simple infographic… there are many subtle nuances that you must be aware of, and you still must have an understanding of aviation principles, airspace, and how to communicate effectively with the authorities (NAV CANADA, Transport Canada).